perfwiki/main/docs/glossary.md

  1. Used to refer to events on the CPU's PMU, contrast with [Uncore](#uncore) and [Offcore](#offcore).
  2. Part of the [topology](https://www.kernel.org/doc/Documentation/devicetree/bindings/cpu/cpu-topology.txt) containing multiple [SMT](#smt) threads.

+### CPUID

+ On Intel an instruction that identifies the type and properties of the CPU.
+ARM64 CPUs are generally identified from `/sys/devices/system/cpu/cpu0/regs/identification/midr_el1`.

 ## D

 ### DSB